emanguy/rust-rest/README.md

-# Rust REST Server
+# Rust REST Server Template

-Test of building a REST API using Axum with the SQLX PostgreSQL connection pool.
-Start the server with `cargo run`.
-Run tests with `cargo test`.

-_Note that the server requires a PostgreSQL database to run properly.
-A docker compose file is provided to start the database at your convenience._
+This repository contains a starting point for a testable Rust microservice using Hexagonal Architecture.
+Here's how to get started:

+1. Run `docker compose up` to start the PostgeSQL server that the microservice depends on.
+2. Run `cargo run` to start the microservice.

+Additional documentation and "getting started" material can be found in the [template documentation](./doc/index.md).

 ## Benchmark